-GPU-podracer maps the training process of an agent to a pod, which is the smallest deployable unit in K8s [3].
-As shown in Fig. 3, GPU-podracer separates an agent learning into three microservices: worker, learner and evaluator.
+ElegantRL-podracer maps the training process of an agent to a pod, which is the smallest deployable unit in K8s Bernstein [2014].
+As shown in Fig. 3, ElegantRL-podracer separates an agent learning into three microservices: worker, learner and evaluator.

-Worker: A worker generates batches of transitions from interactions between the agent and the batched environment.
+Worker: A worker generates batches of transitions from interactions between the actor and the batched environment.
 A batched environment consists of multiple independent sub-environments.
 Each actor collects transitions from the sub-environments of the batched environment in parallel to accelerate the data collection process.

 Learner: A learner fetches a batch of transitions from the replay buffer to train the neural networks.
-GPU-podracer trains multiple learners in parallel and fuses the networks by aggregating network parameters.
-In this way, GPU-podracer experiments much less communication overhead than distributed SGD in RLlib [13].
+ElegantRL-podracer trains multiple learners in parallel and fuses the networks by aggregating network parameters.
+In this way, ElegantRL-podracer experiments much less communication overhead than distributed SGD in RLlib Liang et al. [2018].